-While it is recognized that the Front Street/Riverfront Corridor is less pedestrian intensive than the Pacific Avenue District, the ground-level treatment of commercial buildings and parking structures within the area shall generally comply with those the standards and guidelines established for the Pacific Avenue Retail District in Section D: Pacific Avenue Retail District Storefront Standards and Design Guidelines except as noted below. in terms of: storefront access, transparency and variation; and the use of awnings and canopies.
+While it is recognized that the Front Street/Riverfront Corridor is less pedestrian intensive than the Pacific Avenue District, the ground-level treatment of commercial buildings and parking structures within the area shall generally comply with those for the Pacific Avenue Retail District in terms of: storefront access, transparency and variation; and the use of awnings and canopies.
 Special attention shall be given to the treatment of intersections, to reinforce their gateway role to Pacific Avenue and to create a high level of interest and activity along the street.
-The following features shall be regulated differently than prescribed in Section D: Pacific Avenue Retail District Storefront Standards and Design Guidelines for portions of buildings located adjacent to the Front Street/Riverfront Corridor: